local-resilience-tech/local-resilience-tech/content/docs/node_stewards/initial_setup/coop_cloud/mounting_flash_drive.md

 ### Creating the mount point

-You need to create a folder for the flash drive to be mounted at, lets do that with:
+You need to create a folder for the flash drive to be mounted at, let's do that with:

 ```bash
 sudo mkdir /mnt/zims